thu-ml/TetraJet-MXFP4Training/README.md

-# TetraJet: Oscillation-Reduced MXFP4 Training for Vision Transformers
+# TetraJet: Oscillation-Reduced MXFP4 Training

 This repository provides the official implementation of "Oscillation-Reduced MXFP4 Training for Vision Transformers" on DeiT model pre-training, which enable a more accurate MXFP4 pre-training for Vision Transformers.